OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

         self.driver.add_parameter('dis2.y1',      low = 3.16,  high=10.0)
         self.driver.add_parameter('dis1.y2',      low = -10.0, high=24.0)

-        self.driver.add_constraint('dis2.y1-dis1.y1')
-        self.driver.add_constraint('dis1.y1-dis2.y1')
-        self.driver.add_constraint('dis2.y2-dis1.y2')
-        self.driver.add_constraint('dis1.y2-dis2.y2')
+        self.driver.add_constraint('(dis2.y1-dis1.y1)**3')
+        self.driver.add_constraint('(dis1.y1-dis2.y1)**3')
+        self.driver.add_constraint('(dis2.y2-dis1.y2)**3')
+        self.driver.add_constraint('(dis1.y2-dis2.y2)**3')
         self.driver.iprint = 0
         self.driver.itmax = 100
         self.driver.fdch = .003
         self.driver.fdchm = .003
         self.driver.delfun = .0001
         self.driver.dabfun = .00001
-        self.driver.ct = -.001
+        self.driver.ct = -.01
         self.driver.ctlmin = 0.001

 Notice that the coupling variables are included as optimizer parameters.
 We also introduce the CONMIN parameter *ct*, which is the constraint thickness for nonlinear constraints.
-The constraint 'dis2.y1-dis1.y1 < 0' is not a linear constraint.
-It is a linear function of component outputs, but those outputs are nonlinear functions of the input design variables.
+Our constraints are nonlinear, but note that any constraint that involves a component output is most likely a nonlinear constraint because they usually nonlinear functions of the design variables.

 Since CONMIN doesn't support equality constraints, we have to fall back on a trick where we replace it with an equivalent pair of inequality constraints.
-For example, if we want to constrain x=2, we can constraint x<=2 and x>=2 and let the optimzer converge to a solution where both constraints are active.
+For example, if we want to constrain x=2, we could constraint x<=2 and x>=2 and let the optimzer converge to a solution where both constraints are active.
-Stability may be questionable for such a method, and it is advisable to use a optimizer that has equality constraints.
-Be careful about trying a fancier solution such as constraining abs(dis2.y1-dis1.y1)<=0.
-This is a nonlinear constraint with discontinuous slope.
-CONMIN doesn't perform so well with that constraint, but it has no problem with a pair of opposing linear constraints.
+Stability may be questionable for such a method, so it is always advisable to use an optimizer that has equality constraints rather than trying to squeeze a solution out of an optimizer this way.
+In particular, be careful about trying a fancier solution such as constraining abs(dis2.y1-dis1.y1)<=0.
+This nonlinear constraint has a discontinuous slope, and CONMIN won't handle that constraint very well.
+Here, we take (dis2.y1-dis1.y1) and turn it into a cubic expression, which seemed to make the problem a little less sensitive to changes in the computational environment (32 bit vs 64 bit, etc.)

 This problem is contained in sellar_IDF.py.
 Executing it at the command line should produce output that resembles this: